 Kirby and the Forgotten Land lets you roam freely around the stages

 Kirby and the Forgotten Land is the first 3D adventure in the series, and as if that wasn't exciting enough, we'll be able to free-roam around the stages to explore the abandoned structures and streets that were once home to a mysterious past civilization.
-With a range of different landscapes and structures to make our way through, the prospect of having more freedom in our movement in what has historically been a side-scrolling series will no doubt open up the adventure in exciting ways and allow us to find any hidden secrets that might be tucked away.
+With a range of different landscapes and structures to make our way through, the prospect of having more freedom of movement in what has historically been a side-scrolling series will no doubt open up the adventure in exciting ways.
+And maybe even give us the chance to find any hidden secrets that might be tucked away.

-Kirby and the Forgotten land includes familiar copy abilities
+Kirby and the Forgotten land includes new and familiar copy abilities

 Of course, this wouldn't be a Kirby game without his signature copy abilities.
-We get to see in the trailer that Kirby will once again be copying his enemies and making use of some classic abilities, such as using a sword with his adorable Link-like hat, and hitting foes with elements such as ice and fire.
-We also see how Kirby can use his abilities to explore and progress by smashing through walls and solving puzzle-like elements.
+Kirby will once again be copying his enemies and making use of some classic abilities.
+Plenty of familiar favorites will return, such as using a sword with his adorable Link-like hat and hitting foes with elements such as ice and fire.

 Kirby and the Forgotten has big boss battles and new enemies

-The forgotten land is now home to all manner of new foes, with animal-like creatures such as orange foxes, big purple hedgehogs, and a large snake.
+Forgotten is now home to all manner of new foes, with animal-like creatures from the Beast Pack such as orange foxes, big purple hedgehogs, and a large snake.
 We also see some very adorable little baby chicks that follow Kirby around, but how they come into play remains to be seen.